itsmrshow/home-assistant-mcp-server/README.md

 Connect to my Home Assistant and show me:
 1. List of all my climate entities
 2. Current status of the HA Cursor Agent
-3. Last 5 changes from Git history

 This will verify the MCP connection is working.
 ```

-If AI successfully returns information about your entities and shows Git history, everything is working! ✅
+If AI successfully returns your entities and agent status, everything is working! ✅

 **Troubleshooting:** If connection fails, check:
 - Add-on is running in Home Assistant